Dubuque Symphony Orchestra

 DSO Today: Thanks to Maestro Intriligator's artistic direction and DSO leaders, the orchestra has attracted new audiences and musicians, introduced staged opera, musical theater and ballet productions, added more education and pops concerts, invited nationally recognized soloists to perform as guest artists, and forged new community partnerships.

-The orchestra is governed by a 23-member volunteer Board of Directors who works closely with Executive Director Mark Wahlert and Music Director/Conductor Dr. William Intriligator.
-There are six board committees: development, education, finance, governance, marketing and planning.
+The orchestra is governed by a 24-member volunteer Board of Directors who work closely with Executive Director Mark Wahlert and Music Director/Conductor Dr. William Intriligator.
 Annual operations are guided by a one-year business plan and a five-year strategic plan.

 YOUR GREAT GIVE DAY GIFT SUPPORTS ALL OF THIS!
 DONATE NOW!